jackhannah95/presentations/2019-10-01_unit-testing-in-r/README.md

-# Unit Testing
+# Unit Testing in R

-Materials for a presentation on unit testing using the [testthat](https://github.com/r-lib/testthat) R package.
+Materials for a presentation on unit testing in R using the [testthat](https://github.com/r-lib/testthat) package.
 Presented at the [Scottish Government](https://www.gov.scot/) R user day on 2019-10-01.
-Slides can be viewed on [RPubs](http://rpubs.com/jackhannah95/unit-testing).
+Slides can be viewed on [RPubs](https://rpubs.com/jackhannah95/unit-testing-in-r).